vlachoudis/bCNC/README.md

 and run the bCNC command

 # Installation (Linux package maintainers)
-- Copy `bCNC` subdirectory of this repo to `/usr/lib/python2.7/site-packages/`
+- Copy `bCNC` subdirectory of this repo to `/usr/lib/python3.x/site-packages/`
-- Launch using `python2 -m bCNC` or install bCNC.sh to /usr/bin
+- Launch using `python -m bCNC` or install bCNC.sh to /usr/bin
 - Alternatively you can fetch the bCNC Python package using pip when building Linux package
   - refer to your distro, eg.: https://wiki.archlinux.org/index.php/Python_package_guidelines
   - Py2deb to build Debian package from Python package: https://pypi.org/project/py2deb/